-The equity you have in your home can be one of the most important aspects of your retirement savings.
-Consider carefully the risks of borrowing against this important asset.
+The equity you have in your home can be one of the most important pieces of your retirement savings.
+Since it’s such a critical asset, borrowing against it should be considered carefully.

 Taking out a home equity line of credit or a home equity loan can be a good way to access cheap credit or consolidate other debts, but it’s important to fully understand the associated costs and benefits.
 Both types of loans allow you to turn some of your home’s “equity” (the value of your home minus the amount you still owe on your mortgage) into cash.
 The less money you still owe the bank for your mortgage, the more equity you can turn into borrowable cash.